Australian Business Structures: Which Is Best for Tax and Liability?

 Here is a summary of the Partnership vs Pty Ltd company structures:

 • Legal entity: A Partnership is an arrangement in which two or more individuals or entities jointly own and operate a business.
 The partners share profits and losses, and there is no legal distinction between the partners and the business itself.
-A Pty Ltd company is a separate legal entity from its owners, meaning it has its assets, liabilities, and obligations.
+A Pty Ltd company is a separate legal entity from its owners, meaning it has its own assets, liabilities, and obligations.

 • Liability: In a General Partnership, all partners have unlimited liability for the business’s debts and legal obligations, meaning their personal assets are at risk if the business faces financial or legal issues.
 In a Limited Partnership, some partners may have limited liability.
 Pty Ltd company shareholders have limited liability, meaning their personal assets are generally protected if they incur debts or face legal issues.